-EASSI works with a total of sixteen national networks and NGO’s with national mandate in eight (8) countries of the East and Horn of Africa.
-Namely; Burundi, Eritrea, Ethiopia, Somalia, Kenya, Rwanda, Uganda and Tanzania.
+EASSI works with a total of sixteen national networks and NGO’s with national mandate in nine (9) countries of the East and Horn of Africa.
+Namely; Burundi, Eritrea, Ethiopia, Somalia, Kenya, Rwanda, South Sudan, Uganda and Tanzania.
 Each of these national networks have members in their respective countries who spread and extend the opportunity and influence of EASSI.

 What are the strengths and capabilities of EASSI?

-Over the years, EASSI has developed strengths and capabilities for which the organization is recognized regionally and internationally.
-These include;
+Over the years, EASSI has developed strengths and capabilities for which the organisations is recognised regionally and internationally.
+These include:

-- Enhancing Capacity on issues of women, peace and security
+○Enhancing Capacity on issues of women, youth, peace and security

 What are the 12 critical areas of concern of the Beijing Platform for Action and the EAC Gender Equality and Development Bill?